Tajudeen99/zero_day/README.md

-Creating and setuping my Git and GitHub account
+Creating and setting up my Git and GitHub account